Molecular and colloidal transport in bacterial cellulose hydrogels: Results and discussion

 We study the mobility of tracers that range from macromolecular to colloidal length scales, \unit{2}{\nano\meter} $-$ \unit{1}{\micro\meter}, because the two different films have pores that span similar dimensions.
-Combined light sheet and confocal microscopy techniques enable structural quantification of large biological samples \cite{sankaran2019single,qin2020cell} and single particle tracking \cite{Crocker1996}.
+Combined light-sheet and confocal microscopy techniques enable structural quantification of large biological samples \cite{sankaran2019single,qin2020cell} and single particle tracking \cite{Crocker1996}.
 Fluorescence Recovery After Photobleaching (FRAP) resolves molecular-scale transport within the overall network.
+As the cellulose fibers are strongly interwoven in the mesh due to hydrogen bonding, they won’t be able to move or fluctuate noticeably.
+Imaging the stained fibers simultaneously with particles over time did not show any movement by fibers over the course of the experiments.

 We first investigate the effect of colloidal tracer size on diffusive mobility within a native film.
-A representative image of tracer particles with diameter of \unit{0.5}{\micro}{\meter} reveals that particles are well-dispersed within the porous layers of the native film (Figure \ref{fig:MSDallparticles}a).
-The colloidal particles can only diffuse within the porous layers because the pore opening of the dense layers is smaller than the all of the tracer particle sizes used, schematically illustrated in Figures \ref{fig:MSDallparticles}b.1$-$b.3.
+A representative light-sheet image of tracer particles with diameter of \unit{0.5}{\micro}{\meter} reveals that particles are well-dispersed within the porous layers of the native film (Figure \ref{fig:MSDallparticles}a.1).
+The embedded tracer particles within the films are monodisperse and remain monodisperse during the experiment though their shape can appear a bit distorted by the combination of the two beams used to create the light-sheet \cite{remacha2020define}, Figure \ref{fig:MSDallparticles}a.1.
+We further confirm the tracers remain monodisperse in the films with confocal microscopy images in Figure \ref{fig:MSDallparticles}a.2.
+The colloidal particles can only diffuse within the porous layers because the pore opening of the dense layers is smaller than all of the tracer particle sizes used, schematically illustrated in Figures \ref{fig:MSDallparticles}b.1$-$b.3.